nitugupta-ai/Demo/README.md

 # Demo
-This is practice session of using using GIT and GITHUB
+This is practice session of using using GIT and GITHUB.